SCL Tigers: History

 and over the following years added financial stability to the Tigers and erasing their debts.

 After their initial promotion in 1998, they played in Switzerland's top hockey level for 15 years.
 At the end of the 2012–2013 NLA season, they were defeated in the promotion/relegation games by Lausanne HC and were relegated to the National League B. SCL Tigers became the champions of the 2014–15 NLB season and gained the right to play against the worst team of 2014–15 NLA season in the promotion/relegation round.
-They will return to National League A for the 2015–2016 season after they defeated the Rapperswil-Jona Lakers in four games.
+They returned to National League A for the 2015–2016 season after they defeated the Rapperswil-Jona Lakers in four games.
 Langnau was the eighth most attended team in the NLA for the 2015–16 season, averaging 5,868 (98%).